discordx-ts/discordx/README.md

 ## Need help ?
-**[Simply join the Discord server](https://discord.gg/VDjwu8E)**
+**[Simply join the Discord server](https://discord.gg/VDjwu8E)** You can also find help with the [different projects that use discord.ts](https://github.com/OwenCalvin/discord.ts/network/dependents?package_id=UGFja2FnZS00Njc1MzYwNzU%3D) and in the [examples folder](https://github.com/OwenCalvin/discord.ts/tree/master/examples)

 ## Installation
 Use `npm` or `yarn` to install `typeit/discord` with the peer dependecies (`discord.js`)